raspberrypilearning/3D-scene/en/step_4.md

 ---

-Following the same method you used of the above task to make hills, you can create geometric shapes such as houses.
+Following the same method you used on the above task to make hills, you can create geometric shapes such as houses.
+This example creates a single house in silhouette.
+Got to the **How to...** 'Multiple shapes in a sprite costume' to find out how to create a skyline of houses.

 Go to **Choose a Sprite** and select **Paint** to create a new sprite costume which in this example will be houses.